 Or maybe you have a hard time dedicating the time to just show up and paint.

 If any of those sound like you, join Janis Post for Painting for People Who Think They Can't Paint - Abstract and Intuitive Painting for Everyone, a 6-week virtual painting class held via Zoom.

-If that sounds like you, join Janis Post, for Painting for People Who Think They Can’t Paint a virtual, synchronous painting class.
-Paint from your own home, and be part of a supportive group of people just starting on their creative journey.
-Using acrylic paints and paper, we'll paint together and rediscover the joy of painting without judgment or the expectation of a specific outcome.
+Paint from your own home, and be part of a supportive group of people on their creative journey.
+Using acrylic paints and paper, we'll paint together and discover the joy of painting abstractly and intuitively, without judgment or the expectation of a specific outcome.

 "You have opened my eyes to abstract art & the joy of painting!"

 "I just love how you teach painting.
 You make it feel so accessible and free... you teach with so few rules, and so much room for creativity."

 "Janis puts us at ease and encourages creativity and exploration.
 It’s helpful to hear again and again that there is no right way."